guicaulada/migaku-wr-dict/README.md

 Replace `<language>` by your desired language like "English", "German", "Arabic", etc.
 Replace `<dictionary>` by your dictionary name for example `migaku_wr_dict_enar`

 If you install the dictionary before the frequency file you will need to remove the dictionary and reimport it for the frequency to be applied.
+The conjugation file might need to be installed using the "Install Conjugation Data From File" option on Migaku Dictionary Settings.

 ## License